ripred/Profiler/README.md

 # Profiler
 Easily profile your Arduino functions (or even just a few lines of code) to see how much time they take, simply by declaring a `profiler_t` variable anywhere in your code.
 The output can be disabled and enabled at any time.
 Very lightweight.

+The destination for the output over serial can be specified and you can use any Arduino platform `Stream` subclass.
+This includes `Serial1` or `Serial2` on boards that have them, and even instances of `SoftwareSerial`, which is also `Stream` compatible. 😄

 Several useful constructor types define the features that are used at runtime.

 Updated: Now includes support for optional custom text 😎